 The ASTRO-H mission team includes 240 scientists from 60 institutions in Japan, North America, and Europe, project manager Tadayuki Takahashi describing it as JAXA's "biggest collaboration ever."
 Researchers are particularly excited about the SXS instrument, calling its capabilities "transformational".
 Targets of interest include:

 ASTRO-H may shed light on dark matter -- but as one project scientist said, there are "a zillion other things" on the observatory's observational agenda.
 Says Takahashi: "We have many good reasons why we need ASTRO-H, but my hope is that we can find something new that nobody expects."
-[ED: The satellite suffered an explosion of some sort in orbit during its check-out period and was lost.]COMMENT ON ARTICLE
+[ED: The satellite went into an uncontrolled spin during its check-out period and was lost.]COMMENT ON ARTICLE